-The MIEEK team had an excellent level of preparation for the meeting, with presentations about the Institution and the programs offered on Bakery and Pastry, CNC Technology-Woodworking Industry, Culinary Arts, Bar and Restaurant Arts, Electrical Installation and Automation Systems, Computer Networks and Communications and Refrigeration and A/C installations.
-The educational and administrative team presented a solid body of coherent information, whilst the students gave very useful insights into the operation of the courses from their perspective.
+The MIEEK team had an excellent level of preparation for the meeting, with presentations about the Institution and the programs offered on Automotive Technicians, Baking and Pastry Arts, Culinary Arts, Dairy Science and Cheese Making, Electrical Installations and Automation Systems, Foreman for Building and Technical Works, Computer Networks and Communications, Refrigeration and Air-Conditioning installations and Industrial Technicians.

+The educational and administrative team presented a solid body of coherent information, whilst the students gave beneficial insights into the operation of the courses from their perspective.

-The committee members consider the level of documentation and other materials provided to them of high quality and sufficient for the adequate evaluation of the programs, enabling them to elaborate opinions and to summarize joint conclusions presented in this report.
+The committee members considered the documentation and other materials provided to them to be of high quality and sufficient for the adequate evaluation of the programs, enabling them to elaborate opinions and summarize joint conclusions presented in this report.